apache/gravitino/docs/glossary.md

 - Cryptographic hash values generated from the contents of a file, often used for integrity verification.

+## HDFS

+- **HDFS** (Hadoop Distributed File System) is an open-source distributed file system and a key component of the Apache Hadoop ecosystem.
+It is designed to store and process large-scale datasets, providing high reliability, fault tolerance, and performance for distributed storage solutions.

 ## Headless

 - A system without a graphical user interface.